testflows/TestFlows-WebSite/source/handbook/index.md

 ## Iteration

 An [Iteration] is not meant to be used explicitly and in most cases is only used internally to implement test repetitions.

+## RetryIteration

+A [RetryIteration] is not meant to be used explicitly and in most cases is only used internally to implement test retries.

 ## Step